Joe, Jim

 Thanks to the hard work and generosity of a fellow archival TV researcher the Listener's TV listing pages from the 1974 to 1998 are available as pdfs.

-There are plans in place to add editions of The Christchurch Press up to 1995 to the National Library’s Papers Past website over the next two years, which will help when researching screenings as The Press usually ran daily listings along with some reviews and promotional articles/interviews.
+Editions of The Christchurch Press up to 1989 have been added to the which is a big help when researching screenings as The Press ran daily listings along with some reviews and promotional articles/interviews.

 I "borrow" any scans of schedules I happen across on the inter-webs and put them here: TV listings through the years